 There were a few little bridges crossing creeks, and the trail itself was well-maintained, leading to the base of the Manitoba Escarpment.

 Even though it was short, the Burls and Bittersweet trail was quite enjoyable, and you should definitely add it to your list of free things to do in Riding Mountain National Park.

 Note – When we hiked it there was a black bear spotted in the area.
 Make some noise when you’re hiking in the woods so that you don’t accidentally startle a bear on the path.

 Clear Lake is the jewel of Riding Mountain National Park, and is the heart of most activities in the area.

-Whether it’s swimming, kayaking or stand-up paddle boarding, you’ll always find people making the most of the summer months on the lake.
+Whether it’s swimming, kayaking or stand-up paddle boarding, you’ll always find people making the most of the summer months on Clear Lake.

-One of the most relaxing ways to explore the lake is to take a boat cruise, and there’s a couple of different ones you can do.
+One of the most relaxing ways to explore Clear Lake is to take a boat cruise, and there are a couple of different ones you can do.

 The most popular ones are the one-hour interpretative cruises that leave in the afternoon or for sunset.